95th Infantry Division (United States)

 After World War II, the division spent another brief period in reserve before being activated as one of the Army's training divisions.

 The 95th Infantry Division (United States) was recognized as a liberating unit by the United States Army Center of Military History and the United States Holocaust Memorial Museum in 1995.

 Over the next fifty years the division would see numerous changes to its structure as its training roles changed and subordinate units shifted in and out of its command.
 It activated many regimental and brigade commands to fulfill various training roles.
 The division then began conducting one station unit training, a responsibility it continues to this day.

 History

 World War I

 The 95th Division was first constituted on 4 September 1918 in the National Army.
-It was organized that month at Camp Sherman, Ohio.
-The division was organized with the 189th Infantry Brigade and the 190th Infantry Brigade.
-The division was slated to be deployed overseas to fight in World War I, and training of all of the division's units began immediately.
-On 11 November, the Armistice with Germany was signed, ending hostilities.
-The division's deployment was cancelled, and it was demobilized in December 1918.
-All of the division's officers and enlisted men were discharged from the military or transferred to other units.
+The division, minus the 377th and 378th Infantry Regiments of the 189th Infantry Brigade and the 170th Field Artillery Brigade (including the 320th Ammunition Train), were organized at Camp Sherman, Ohio, in September.
+The 377th and 378th Infantry Regiments were intended to be organized in France from the 1st and 2nd Pioneer Infantry Regiments, while the 170th Field Artillery Brigade was organized in September at Camp Zachary Taylor and Camp Knox, Kentucky.
+By the end of October, the division had about 6,400 men, and by the end of November after the Armistice with Germany, 7,600.
+Training did not progress beyond the elementary phases, and the division was ordered to be demobilized on 30 November, with demobilization being completed on 22 December.
+The division was commanded by: